Founder and CEO

 Tel Aviv Branch Director and Teacher

 Ariela grew up in Israel, but lived for two years in the United States as a teenager.
-She recently returned with her with her husband and five children from a long stay in Switzerland, where she served as director and teacher at the Jewish Day School in Basel.
-A certified teacher, Ariela is very interested in helping anyone who wants to learn to speak Hebrew with confidence.
+She returned in 2015 with her with her husband and five children from a long stay in Switzerland, where she served as director and teacher at the Jewish Day School in Basel.
+Holding a Bachelor’s degree in education, Ariela is very interested in helping anyone who wants to learn to speak Hebrew with confidence.